makyo/writing/work/the-fool/the-fool.md

 "Notice?"
 I ask.
 I sound dubious even to myself.

 "Notice," she confirms.
 "What do you see?
 When you look at the cards, what jumps out at you?
-Colors, motions, angles and lines.
+Colors, motions, angles, lines.
 What do you see?"

 I stare at the porcupine.
 She stares back, then lets out a kindly laugh and gestures down at the cards.